Jonathan Whitesell

 Whitesell has also starred in several films, most notably The Kill Team (2019).

 Early life

-After graduating high school, Whitesell joined the military, following in the footsteps of his father, who was already enrolled, and his grandfather who was a police officer.
+Whiteshell was born in and grew up in Duncan, British Columbia.
+After graduating high school, Whitesell joined the military, following in the footsteps of his father, who was already enrolled, and his grandfather, who was a police officer.
 Although he had enjoyed acting since he was eight years old, he did not see it as a lucrative career, and it was not until he went through a particularly difficult period in his life that Whitesell decided to try and focus on something he loved and registered for the acting program at Capilano University.